Effects of quantum fluctuations on the low-energy collective modes of two-dimensional superfluid Fermi gases from the BCS to the Bose Limit

 A more precise determination of $\mu$ for fixed density $n$ requires not only $\Omega_{\rm sp}$, but also the Gaussian contribution $\Omega_{\rm g} = (k_B T/2)\sum_q \ln \det [|\Delta| M(q)]$, found by integrating the bosonic fields in the second term of Eq.~(\ref{eqn:action-gaussian}).
 The full number equation $n = n_{\rm sp} + n_g$, including fluctuations of the order parameter at the Gaussian level, is necessary to determine $\mu$.
 This is important both in 3D~\cite{Nozieres1985, SaDeMelo1993} and 2D~\cite{Botelho2006,HuLiu2015}.
 Here, $n_g = -\left[ \partial\Omega_\mathrm{g}/\partial\mu \right]_{T, V}/L^2$ must be always positive and $n (\mu) = k_F^2/2\pi$ must be solved numerically, leading to a significant reduction of $\mu$ in the Bose regime~\footnote{Note that one has to introduce convergence factors to regularize the Matsubara sum in the thermodynamic potential $\Omega_\mathrm{g}$.
 This is most easily done in the basis of the real and imaginary part of the pair field $\Phi$, instead of the phase-modulus basis used here~\cite{SaDeMelo1997,HuLiu2015}.}, see Fig.~\ref{fig:one}.

 {\it Collective Modes:} As seen from Eq.~\eqref{eqn:action-gaussian}, the fluctuation matrix $M (q)$ acts as the inverse propagator of modulus and phase fluctuations.
 The collective mode frequency $\omega_{\bf q}$ is found from the poles of $\left[ M (q)\right]^{-1}$ or equivalently from $\det M(\vq,\omega_{\bf q}) = 0$~\cite{SaDeMelo1997}.
+As shown in the Supplemental Material, at $T=0$, these poles are identical to the poles of the density-density response function, as probed by experiments measuring the dynamical structure factor~\cite{Lompe2021}.
 A real solution is found below the two-particle continuum $\epsilon_c(\vq) = \min_\vk(E_++E_-)$, above which it is energetically more favorable to break pairs.
 In a 3D Fermi gas, $\omega_{\bf q}$ can hit the two-particle continuum at some finite value of ${\bf q}$ causing damping~\cite{Combescot2006}.
 However, for a 2D Fermi gas, a real $\omega_{\bf q} < \epsilon_c ({\bf q})$ is found for all values of ${\bf q}$, given that a two-body bound state always exists for a 2D contact potential~\cite{Landau1977}.
-This physics arises from $M_{++} = M_{\theta\theta}$, which always diverges when $\hbar\omega \rightarrow \epsilon_c$ making $\det M(\vq,\epsilon_c) = 0$ impossible, and thus there is no damping of the mode at the Gaussian level.
+This physics arises from $M_{++} = M_{\theta\theta}$, which always diverges when $\hbar\omega \rightarrow \epsilon_c$ making $\det M(\vq,\epsilon_c) = 0$ impossible, and thus there is no damping of the mode at the Gaussian level (See Supplemental Material for an in-depth discussion on damping).
 For arbitrary ${\bf q}$ there is no general analytical solution for $\omega_{\bf q}$, but we obtain numerical results shown as solid red lines in Fig.~\ref{fig:two}.
+We compare our results to the measured spectrum from Ref.~\cite{Lompe2021}, and find that $\omega_{\bf q}$ follows closely the maximum of the dynamical structure factor, without any fitting parameters.
+Moreover, it can be seen that $\omega_{\bf q}$ avoids the two-particle continuum $\epsilon_c ({\bf q})$ and that a solution exists for all ${\bf q}$.

 Although numerical solutions are useful for comparison to recent experiments~\cite{Henning2020,Lompe2021}, analytical insight is essential to understand the underlying physics.
 To reveal the interplay between modulus and phase fluctuations, we show next that their coupling increases dramatically as the system evolves from the BCS to the Bose regime.
 We invert $M (q)$ and obtain the propagators in Fourier space, which in the long wavelength limit become